 Dog boots offer complete protection for your dog’s feet and come in a variety of designs for different uses.
 Boots also require less effort to take off your dog in comparison to paw balms.

 Many protective dog shoes are often difficult to put on and if not fitted properly they can come off or rub your dog’s feet.
 Quality boots are also quite expensive.
 Dog boots can also cause feet to overheat if used in hotter temperatures.

-If you need help on fitting dog shoes onto your Fido, watch the below video (or read the guide).
+If you need help on fitting dog shoes onto your Fido, check out this guide.

 Each dog paw moisturizer comes with instructions individual to that product.
 Most often this involves massaging the cream into your dog’s paw pads and covering the paws with fitted socks to allow absorption.

 If you notice your dog’s paws looking dry or beginning to crack, it’s a good time to start using a heavy-duty dog paw moisturizer.
 This happens for most dogs during winter months when walking surfaces are colder and feet are exposed to ice melting salts.

 Paw moisturizers can also be used as a preventative once a week, but this is not always necessary.

 First aid spray or lotion can be used at home anytime your dog gets a small cut or sore on your dog's paws.
 It’s preferable to use sprays over lotions, as they dry much faster.
 Try to avoid sprays that contain alcohol as they can sting.